Yuhan777/EC601_Project2/README.md

 ## Phase 2 Build your own social media analyzer

-* User stories
+### User stories

+* As a product owner, I want to know how many people would post their evaluation of the product in social media.

-** As a product owner, I want to know how people like or dislike about the product in social media such as Twitter.
+* As a product owner, I want to know how people like or dislike about the product in social media such as Twitter.

-* Define MVP
+### Define MVP

+* Twitter API to get data.

+* Google NLP to get the sentiment of the text.

+* An Pyhton development environment.

-* Translate user stories to a modular design
+### Translate user stories to a modular design

-* Who is your user?
+### Who is your user?
-* What are the basic user stories?
+### What are the basic user stories?